The Kleiman lab

 Research Projects

-1. The Effect of Leaf Surface Microstructure on Interaction with Microorganisms
+1. The Effect of Leaf Surface Microstructure and Microclimate on Interaction with Microorganisms

-We use soft lithography to replicate a tomato leaf surface microstructure, as described in the scheme:
+We use soft lithography to replicate leaf surface microstructure, as described in the scheme:

 Scheme: Formation of synthetic leaf surface microstructure.
 We tape the natural leaf to a petri dish.
 We pour the liquid polymer (PDMS) and apply vacuum to assure a good cover of the microstructure.
 We cure the polymer at a higher temperature.
 We peel off the leaf from the cured polymer.
 At this point we have the mirror image of the leaf surface microstructure.
 We use this mirror image to generate the real microstructure.
 The same mirror image can be used repeatedly to generate identical microstructural patterns time and time again.
 We functionalize the mirror image to turn the polymer hydrophilic.
 We tape the mirror image to a petri dish and repeat the process of pouring liquid polymer, vacuum and curing.
 We remove the mirror image from the newly formed polymer layer, where we have the microstructure of the surface of the natural leaf replicated within the PDMS polymer.